|Support||24/7 chat; email|

 According to the company, Surfshark One is a “Single account to protect yourself from viruses, malware, data leaks, and privacy threats.”

 It combines the Surfshark VPN with an antivirus, search engine, and real-time data breach alerts.

 I find it hard to get too excited about Surfshark One.
 It is great that you can get all the different components together in one account.
 But what are the odds that Surfshark One includes 3 more apps all as good as their VPN app?

 That said, Surfshark One is an easy way to get a suite of security and privacy tools all at once.
 In September 2021, Surfshark One prices compared favorably to prices for Surfshark alone.

 If all you need is a fast, easy-to-manage, inexpensive suite of security and privacy tools, try Surfshark One.

 Excellent price and guarantee

 They say you get what you pay for.
 However, that isn't an ironclad rule, like the laws of thermodynamics or the fact that 2+2=4.
 Surfshark proves my point.
-It is an incredible value at only $2.49 per month with the two-year plan (a total of only $59.76 for 24 months of high-quality VPN goodness).
+It is an incredible value with the two-year plan as you can see below.
 This high-end VPN that costs less than most low-end products so you won't be surprised to hear that it is on our list of the best cheap VPNs.

 They make it easy to pay too.
 Surfshark gives you a ton of payment options: leading credit cards, PayPal, Google Pay, Amazon Pay, and a range of cryptocurrencies, working through either CoinPayments or CoinGate.